realme rolls out manufacturing AIOT products in India

-New Delhi, Oct 12 (IANS) Smartphone brand realme on Tuesday announced a new partnership with Khy electronics to manufacture a diverse range of AIOT products and accessories including realme Watch 2 Pro, realme Buds Wireless, and realme 4K Smart TV Google Stick in India.
+New Delhi: Smartphone brand realme on Tuesday announced a new partnership with Khy electronics to manufacture a diverse range of AIOT products and accessories including realme Watch 2 Pro, realme Buds Wireless, and realme 4K Smart TV Google Stick in India.

 Khy electronics offers one stop solution for all kind of electronics products manufacturing like set Top Box, IoT Modules, AC Module, Wearable Products such as smart watch, health band, Neck and more.